nathanielevan/st/README.md

 - Alt+=/- to increase/decrease font size.
 Reset with Alt+0.
 - Ctrl+Shift+c/v to copy/paste from clipboard.
 - Alt+l to open URLs with dmenu.

+Dependencies:
+- dmenu for opening URLs.
+You may get my dmenu fork [here](https://github.com/nathanielevan/dmenu), or use your own install of dmenu.